rinaldo-rex/rinaldo-rex.github.io/src/personal/people/experiment/fear_1.md

 Riya was listening intently to his enthusiastic face.
 "I'm not sure where this is going, but I can't dismiss the effort you've done for a year.
 With little to no support from people.
 Tell me then, Fred, You're saying those simple, empty pictures mean so many things?"

 “Precisely.
 But it's much more that.
 For starters, none of my posts are 'blank'  — And moreover, just like everything else I say, or write, this is multilayered.
-So many layers — Symbols, signs, colors, psychology, philosophy, religion, technology, ethics, morals, science, politics.
+So many layers — Symbols, signs, colors, psychology, philosophy, religion, technology, ethics, morals, science, politics, linguistics, geography, optics, writing.
 Each of them are.
 They will never end in a singular idea and I can guarantee that”

 “You’re pretty impressed with yourself now aren’t you?” she smirked.
 “Ha ha, maybe.
 Maybe not.
 And among all the points I’m trying to make, is this very crucial one — ”